ujwaldasari1/student-subscription-detector/README.md

 - **Christian Rodas** - Financial Data Analyst
 - **Namra Joshi** - Data Analyst

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 **Stop the leak.
 Start the growth.** 💰

+⭐ Star this repo if you found it helpful!